ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    admin/run-acceptance-tests --distribution centos-7 --provider managed --config-file config.yml

-If you are using the ``managed`` option on ``AWS`` nodes you  will need to supply both the private and public IP addresses for each node.
+If you are using the ``managed`` provider with ``AWS`` nodes, you  will need to supply both the private and public IP addresses for each node.
 AWS nodes do not have public IP addresses configured in the operating system; instead Amazon routes public IP traffic using NAT.
 In this case the acceptance tests need a hint in order to map the private IP address reported by the Flocker ``/state/nodes`` API to the public node address.
 E.g. When a test needs to verify that a container on the node is listening on an expected port or to communicate directly with the Docker API on that node.